 The pattern I keep seeing is the same one that showed up across 1,247 Amazon reviews I analyzed, filtered for golfers who self-disclosed as 40 or older.
 Most recreational golfers buy the wrong launch monitor.
 Not because they chose a bad product.
 Because they chose a product built for someone else.

-This guide gives you the honest picks.
-No sponsored rankings.
-No spec-sheet comparisons that ignore your ceiling height, your swing speed, or your actual practice schedule.
+This guide gives you the honest picks for recreational golfers — no sponsored rankings, no spec-sheet comparisons that ignore your ceiling height, your swing speed, or your actual practice schedule.

 Key Takeaways